 Some of these schemes - such as one run by Suffolk Coastal District Council - are specifically run with landlords in mind.

 Not unreasonably, most of the local authorities that make grants available also impose conditions on their use.
 In the case of Suffolk Coastal District Council, for example, the principal conditions are that grants are used to bring properties to a "decent home standard" and are let at a "reasonable rent level".
+For landlords looking to cut costs, consider an online letting agent.
+Many online letting agents offer a wide range of services at low costs to landlords, from downloadable and editable tenancy agreements, to allowing landlords to advertise on Rightmove and Zoopla.

 Interestingly, this local authority may have one of the most accessible improvement grant schemes for landlords and is prepared to make funds available for property that is already let, empty homes, the conversion of big houses into smaller units and for the conversion of commercial property to residential use.
 Other local authorities - to take Bournemouth Borough Council as just one example - may have funds available, but impose greater restrictions on the use of such grants.